Withdrawal & Recovery

 Mentally, this week is a roller coaster.
 Irritability is the most commonly reported symptom, and it is not subtle.
 Small things feel enormous.
 You may snap at people who do not deserve it, then feel guilty about it an hour later.
 This is your brain's emotional regulation system operating without THC for the first time in however long you have been using.

 Cravings are at their most intense.
-Your dopamine system is at its lowest point because THC was artificially boosting dopamine output by about 20 to 30 percent, and now that boost is gone while your receptors are still turned down.
+Your dopamine system is at its lowest point because THC was artificially boosting dopamine output, and now that boost is gone while your receptors are still turned down.
 Everything feels flat, pointless, or just annoying.

 Brain fog is real.
 You might read the same email three times without absorbing it.
 Concentration feels like trying to hold water in your hands.